juggie/aa-proxy-rs/README.md

 And this finally worked perfectly fine (and also really efficient as a bonus).

 ## Limitations
-Currently only the default "connection strategy" is supported.
+- Currently only the default "connection strategy" is supported.
+- Because the project main functionality (data transfer) is dependent on kernel [io_uring](https://kernel.dk/io_uring.pdf) API, the Linux kernel has to be in version 5.10 or later.
-My time resources are limited, so don't expect to prompt answers and ETAs on different requests.
+- My time resources are limited, so don't expect to prompt answers and ETAs on different requests.
 I am doing this as a hobby in my spare time.

 ## How it works (technical)
 ![Hardware overview](images/aa-proxy-rs.webp)